hoijui/kicad-text-injector/README.md

-In the repo of your project in which you want to use this tool, which would be one that supports *\*.kicad_pcb* files, you would do this to install this tool (in the project root dir):
+In the repo of your project in which you want to use this tool, which would be one that supports *\*.kicad_pcb* files, you would do the following to install this tool (in the project root dir):

 ```bash
 mkdir -p doc-tools